 2. Know Where Your Money Is Actually Going

-“The most efficient organizations spend at least 75% of their budgets on programs and services… with the remainder going toward administration and fund-raising costs,” she said.
+A general rule of thumb: The most efficient organizations spend at least 75% of their budgets on programs and services, with the rest going toward administration and fundraising costs.

 3. Take Note of the Group’s Nonprofit Status for Your Taxes

 To determine the status of your monetary contribution, look for the charity’s tax status.

-That means your deductible expenses — including your charitable donations — will need to equal more than $12,000 (or $24,000, if you’re married and filing jointly) to be able to take advantage of this tax benefit.
-For many of us, that will not be the case.
+That means your deductible expenses — including your charitable donations — will need to equal more than $13,850 (or $27,700, if you’re married and filing jointly) to be able to take advantage of a charity tax benefit.